MCMAXMM/mypython/README.md

 #
-this repository it to practice my python skill
+this repository is to practice my python skill